StuyPulse/PulseDocs/docs/cv/case-study-2016.md

 # Case Study 2016: blur and erode/dilate

-*Note: this is not the code we used.
+*Note: This is not the code we used for competition.
 The sample images provided by FIRST were awful (e.g.  high exposure).
-With proper settings, using blur (as was necessary for these sample images) is probably overkill.
+With reflexite targets and proper camera settings, using blur (as was necessary for these sample images) is probably overkill.
 Erode/dilate may still be very useful.*

 In this lesson we discussed methods for smoothing out images.